vtourraine/VTAcknowledgementsViewController/README.md

 ## License

 VTAcknowledgementsViewController is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE.md](./LICENSE.md) file for more info.